Homotopic-to-the-circle/Academia/README.md

 Welcome to my academic portfolio!
 I am a Master's graduate in Mathematics from EPFL (École Polytechnique Fédérale de Lausanne), with a background in Physics.

-This repository serves as a centralized archive for my academic research, technical reports, and curriculum vitae.
+This repository serves as a centralized archive for my academic research and technical reports.

 ---